kiarafrobles/www.retroreport.org/_backstory/mars-isolation-experiment-begins.md

 title: "Mars isolation experiment begins"
 published: true
 date: 2015-06-15T21:13:00.000Z
 lead_copy: "6 people have shut themselves inside a dome in Hawaii for a year as part of NASA research.
-But will they go \"mad\" like Biosphere 2? "
+But will they go *mad* like Biosphere 2?"
 backstory_type: backstory
 video: biosphere-2-an-american-space-odyssey
 type: backstories